 Other attractions included in the New York Pass

-You will be able to choose from four different boat tours of New York City with the New York Pass:
+- Circle Line Cruise.
+Choose from four different New York City boat tours with the New York Pass:

-The Ride is a 75-minute Manhattan sightseeing tour in a bus with an interactive experience and a panoramic window to experience the city in a different way, where comedy, dance and music accompany you throughout the tour.
-It's like stepping into one of the best Broadway musicals set on the streets of New York.
+- The Ride.
+The Ride is a 75-minute Manhattan sight seeing tour on a bus with an interactive experience and a panoramic window to experience the city in a different way, where comedy, dance and music accompany you throughout the ride.

-A perfect tour for superhero fans, especially Marvel fans, as you will be able to visit real places that are relevant to the plots of Spiderman or Avengers.
-For those who are more into Batman and Superman, you can also discover the places that inspired Gotham or the Daily Planet building.
+- Marvel & DC Superheroes Tour.
+A perfect tour for fans of superheroes, especially Marvel as you will be able to visit real-life locations that are relevant to the plots of Spiderman or Avengers.

-This gastronomic tour will give you a taste of the various elements that make up New York cuisine, an amalgam of cuisines from around the world, in local restaurants and bars away from the tourist traps.
+- Food On Foot Tours.
+This gastronomic tour will give you a taste of the diverse elements that make up New York cuisine, an amalgam of cuisines from various parts of the world, in local restaurants and bars away from the tourist traps.

-Radio City Music Hall is located in Rockefeller Center (by the way, Rockefeller Center is a must-see at Christmas) and is one of the most famous venues in the United States.
+- Radio City Music Hall: Stage Door Tour.
+It is one of the most famous stages in the United States.
 Some of its most famous events are the Grammy's or the Rockettes show, and on this tour you can explore the venue in depth and learn about its history.

-Who doesn't know Madison Square Garden?
+- Madison Square Garden All Access Tour®.
 Whatever your sport, you'll want to step onto the court where so many historic New York Knicks games have been played, and the venue that has hosted some of the city's biggest concerts.
 On this tour, you'll gain access to exclusive backstage areas of Madison Square Garden, such as the locker rooms and VIP area.

-The New York Pass includes tickets to this virtual experience of the underwater world, composed of videos and interactive displays produced by National Geographic photographers and cameramen, who tell their stories about the most breathtaking places on Earth.
+- National Geographic Encounter: Ocean Odyssey.
+The New York Pass includes admission to this virtual experience of the underwater world, composed of videos and interactive displays produced by National Geographic photographers and cameramen, who tell their stories about the most breathtaking places on Earth.

-In the Harlem Jazz Series you can listen to jazz artists perform classics by Billie Holiday, Ella Fitzgerald or Miles Davis in a local Harlem church.
-If the experience appeals to you, I invite you to do some research on the best places to hear music in Harlem and the best churches to go to gospel mass in Harlem.
+- Harlem Jazz Series.
+At the Harlem Jazz Series you can listen to jazz artists perform classics by Billie Holiday, Ella Fitzgerald or Miles Davis in a local Harlem church.
+If you like the experience, I invite you to do some research about the best places to hear music in Harlem and about the best churches to go to a gospel mass in Harlem.

 What you should know before you buy

-Now that you know what's included in New York Pass and what its advantages are, here's a summary to help you make your decision.
+Now that you know what's included in the New York Pass and what the benefits are, here's a summary to help you make your decision.
 The New York Pass is for you if:

-- You want to get the most out of New York and see things all day long
+- You want to get the most out of New York and spend all day sightseeing

 - You will be in New York for up to 10 days